-Achieve more accurate measurements of OEE and the underlying factors of Availability, Performance, and Quality by automating data capture.
-Companies are often shocked when they discover their true downtime and how much time is lost to slow cycles and small stops.
+For example, companies are often shocked when they discover their true downtime and how much time is lost to slow cycles and small stops.

 Provide your team with real-time loss information so they can address these losses during the shift – in time to change the outcome of that shift.
-We don’t recommend focusing solely on the overall OEE score during the shift as it is not conducive to making immediate changes within the shift.
-It is better to focus on the underlying losses or simply provide operators with a takt-based shift target.
+We don’t recommend focusing operators on the overall OEE score during the shift as it does not provide any actionable information about what to address within the shift.

 From a practical perspective, OEE is less important than the underlying losses.
 Why?
 Because knowing your losses is fundamental to driving improvement.
-For example, a Six Big Loss analysis is a logical extension of OEE that is easily delivered by OEE monitoring software.

 Companies love to benchmark, which is very easy with OEE software.
 However, we recommend you do so with caution.
 There are two types of comparative benchmarks – space-based and time-based.